ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - d - (REVIEW) Express - Introduction.md

     - contact
     - one image + css
     - nav menu
+    - "endpoint" to get a list of pizzas

 - (skip) ask students: how do we want to call our pizza company